Pupil Premium Funding Summary 2018-19

 - Attendance rewards and certificates issued on a termly basis.

 Those pupils across the school who are working below the expected level for their year group in any area are attending intervention groups and are receiving targeted support.
-Their progress is closely monitored and strategies are put in place to narrow the gap between them and their peers.
-They, like all other pupils, are expected to achieve the required level of progress across the key stage.
+Their progress is monitored and teaching is focused on the delivery of Key learning to narrow the gap between those children and their peers.
+The Accelerated Reader and IDL Literacy and Numeracy software programmes are embedded in our practice.